1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 From our Correspondents.

 Mr. W.P.
-Stokey and his office and his office men have moved out to Ft.
+Stokey and his office men have moved out to Ft.
 MacPherson and have to wear their uniforms.

 K.S.